turboka11e/ch.slsp.pmt/README.md

 ## About

-Submission can be turned in for each month by web-interface.
+Submissions can be turned in for each month by web-interface.
 Evaluation can be downloaded as excel-file.

 Two user roles: User and Manager with Access Control Interface for easy assignment.